MingxiaLi/guessBirthday/README.md

-# guessMaster
+# guessBirthday
-This is a game that allows users to guess the birthday of an entity.
-In the classes, I used abstract method, abstract class, inheritance, polymorphism (late binding), and clone methods.
+This is a game that allows users to guess the birthday of a random entity.
+In different classes, abstract method, abstract class, inheritance, polymorphism (late binding), and clone methods had been used.
+If the user guess the right answer, the program will pop up the winning statment.
+And corresponding winning tickets will be counted by the program.
+If not, the user have chance to guess another date.